mobsites/Cosmos.Identity/README.md

 ## Getting Started

 Using the default implementation of Cosmos Identity is fairly straightforward.
-Just follow the steps outlined below.
+Just follow the steps outlined below:

 **NOTE: There is one caveat to keep in mind when following the steps below—the partition key path will be set to `/PartitionKey` for a newly created identity container.
 If the container to be used for the identity store already exists, then the container must have an existing partition key path of `/PartitionKey` in order to use the steps below, else an extended or customized Cosmos Identity approach must be used (see [here](#extending-cosmos-identity-using-a-different-partition-key-path) for guidance).**